-Home gym equipment is convenient: You never have to drive to a gym or health club for a workout.
+Home gym equipment is convenient: You never have to drive somewhere for a workout.
 Your space at home is only as crowded as you want it to be.
 You never have to wait to use a piece of equipment.
-You can workout at any time of day or night that you please.
-And the equipment you need does not have to be expensive (though it can be, depending on the type you decide on).
+And you can workout at any time of day or night that you please.
+The equipment you need does not have to be expensive, either (though it can be, depending on the type you decide on).

-So training at home has definite advantages.
-But it would be unfair not to also mention the reasons some people prefer health clubs.
-At gyms and health clubs you have a wide selection of free weights, exercise machines, and group fitness classes.
-Most are friendly places with members of all ages and fitness levels, from out-of-shape beginners to high-level athletes.
+Training at home has definite advantages.
+But it would be unfair not to also mention the reasons some people prefer gyms and health clubs.
+There you have a wide selection of free weights, exercise machines, and group fitness classes.
+And most are friendly places with members of all ages and fitness levels, from out-of-shape beginners to high-level athletes.

-As you consider both options, think about the most important factor of all -- your own personality and nature.
+So as you consider both options, think about the most important factor of all: your own personality and nature.
 In which venue are you are most likely to thrive?
 That should be your highest priority.

 Former Mr. Universe, Bill Pearl, began as a teenager exercising with home gym equipment.
 He later went on to own several commercial gyms around the state of California.
 Now in his eighties, he is back working out at home.
 He is certainly not alone.
 Many big name bodybuilders, power lifters, and fitness buffs have been products of garage gyms.